Kaju Pista Cookies, aka cashew pistachio biscuits, are entirely eggless. In other words, these cookies are vegan.

 Now that’s not rocket science.
-Once you make a cookie dough allow it to rest for sometime after kneading, this way, it retains necessary moisture.
+Once you make a cookie dough allow it to rest for some time after kneading, this way, it retains the necessary moisture.

-Secondly, the ingredient like baking powder will chemically react to form air pockets.
+Secondly, ingredients like baking powder will chemically react to form air pockets.
 This will further help in baking.

 Finally, when your cookie dough is ready, wrap it up in food-grade plastic.
 Why wrapping?
 The plastic wrap will hold the dough tightly.
 It will also keep the moisture intact and restrict the dough from becoming dry.

-Hence, do not freeze your Kaju Pista cookies dough without a wrap.
+Hence, do not freeze your Kaju Pista cookie dough without a wrap.

 Kaju Pista Cookies Baking Temperature

 - Preheat the oven for 10 minutes at 150º C.